Git-based Configuration Management

 Note: The Git-based configuration management functionality is currently in alpha.
 It is fully functional, we are confident the fundamental user-experience won't change much as it approaches GA, but it does not yet provide the level of automation and ease of use we demand of Instana features.

-Note: The Git-based configuration management functionality is available from the host agent boostrap version
+Note: The Git-based configuration management functionality is available from the host agent bootstrap version

 The host agent is capable of retrieving its configurations from a remote Git repository.
 All the configurations discussed in the host agent configuration documentation are manageable over Git.
 Some host agent configurations require the host agent to restart before they take effect: the documentation clarifies in the relevant section for the particular configuration whether that is the case.

 The Instana host agent ships with sane defaults for its configurations and generally, there is very little to no configuration needed in most production scenarios.
 However, features like dynamic version pinning, the host agent backend configurations (especially when using multiple backends), secrets and host tags greatly benefit from some centralized version control that allows you to set a configuration once, and having it spread to host agents deployed in entire landscapes or environments.